trafficinc/sippy/README.md

 # Documentation

-Sippy’s architecture bares striking resemblance to  Codeigniter and another small framework called PIP.
-However remember that Sippy is a lightweight framework and does not include a lot of the functionality that comes with Codeigniter.
-However, with the help of other developers, maybe we can add a lot of functionality through plug-ins and libraries.
+Sippy’s architecture bares striking resemblance to  Codeigniter, so we call it a lightweight PHP framework.
+However, remember that because Sippy is lightweight, it does not include a lot of the functionality that comes with Codeigniter.
+Maybe we can add "plug-n-play" functionality via plug-ins, controllers, and libraries.

 # Model-View-Controller